 Do you want to know how to perform some routine preventive maintenance on your Mac?
 Here’s my recommendation of helpful preventive maintenance tasks as well as instructions on how to perform these tasks.
-You don’t need to have advanced knowledge to perform these tasks.
+You do not need to have advanced knowledge to perform these tasks.
 These recommendations assume you are using Leopard (Mac OS X 10.5) or newer.

 - Daily – backup your data files.